isomerpages/moe-sembawangsec/_helpful-links/For Parents/Sexuality Education.md

 activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
-The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.&nbsp; Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
+The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
 <p></p>
 </li>
 <li>
 <p>Through the Sexuality Education lessons, secondary students will have
-the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
+the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age</p>
 <p></p>
 <p><strong>At Sembawang Secondary School, the following Sexuality Education lessons will be taught in&nbsp;<u>2025</u>:</strong>
 </p>
 <p></p>
-<p><strong>2025 Sexuality Education Lessons in CCE </strong>
+<p><strong>2026 Sexuality Education Lessons in CCE </strong>
 <br>
 <br><strong>Secondary 1</strong>
 </p>